awsdocs/amazon-workmail-administration-guide/doc_source/org-tag.md

 # Tagging an organization<a name="org-tag"></a>

-Tagging an Amazon WorkMail organization resource lets you do the following:
+Tagging an Amazon WorkMail organization resource allows you to:
 + Differentiate between organizations in the AWS Billing and Cost Management console\.
 + Control access to Amazon WorkMail organization resources by adding them to the `Resource` element of AWS Identity and Access Management \(IAM\) permission policy statements\.